aab019/College-World-App/README.md

 # College-World-App

-College World App is an online portal that show the best colleges and university with complete details
+College World App is an online portal that shows the best colleges and university with complete details

 The application show courses for each colleges, fees strucutre and curriculam